Representation For Those Raising Grandchildren in Illinois

-A proceeding for allocation of parental responsibilities can be filed by a grandparent by filing a petition for allocation of parental responsibilities in the county in which the child is permanently resident or found, but only if he or she is not in the physical custody of one of his or her parents.
-In terms of visitation only, a grandparent has standing to petition for visitation with the child.
+A proceeding for allocation of parental responsibilities by a grandparent begins by filing a petition for allocation of parental responsibilities in the county in which the child is permanently resident or found, but only if he or she is not in the physical custody of one of his or her parents.
+VISITATION: In terms of visitation only, a grandparent, great-grandparent, sibling or step-parent may petition for visitation with the child.
 A petition may only be filed if there has been an unreasonable denial of visitation by a parent and the denial has caused the child undue mental, physical or emotional harm.
 Non-parents may petition the court and request electronic visitation (telephone, email, video conferencing), in-person time and overnight time.
 For a grandparent, great-grandparent, sibling or step-parent to have standing to file a visitation petition, the child’s parent must be deceased, missing, deemed unfit or incarcerated for a Court to award visitation to a non-parent.

 Depending on your circumstances, you may also need to obtain a protective order to shield the children from an abusive parent.

-Having more than 30 years of experience each, the attorneys at Boyle Feinberg, P.C., are known in Chicago and throughout Cook County for exemplary family law services.
+The attorneys at Boyle Feinberg Sharma (BFS) are known in Illinois for exemplary family law services.
 Our practice focuses exclusively on family and matrimonial law, making us an ideal choice for grandparents needing legal representation.

-Contact Boyle Feinberg via email, or phone at 312-376-8860 to schedule an initial consultation.
+Contact Boyle Feinberg Sharma (BFS) via email, or phone at 312-376-8860 to schedule an initial consultation.